 Pallet Pavilion on Crowne Plaza Hotel demolition site: Takeaway food trailers stood by, awaiting customers.
 A nearby digger drilled concrete foundations at Salvation Army demolition site.

-Images, quake damaged Durham St Nth:
+8 images, Durham St Nth:

 06.03.13.
 Diggers, Salvation Army demolition site by Courthouse, Durham St Nth